leynos/crate-tools/docs/usage-guide.md

   versions were bumped.
 Existing requirement operators such as `^` or `~` are preserved, and other inline options (for example `path = "../crate"`) remain untouched.
+- Markdown files matching any glob configured under `bump.documentation.globs`.
+  Each TOML fence in those files is parsed with `tomlkit` so that `[package]`, `[workspace.package]`, and dependency entries that name workspace crates inherit the new version while preserving indentation and fence metadata.

-`lading` prints a short summary that lists every manifest it touched.
-For
+`lading` prints a short summary that lists every file it touched.
+For example:
-example:

 ```text
 Updated version to 1.2.3 in 3 manifest(s):